Bent's Old Fort was the only permanent white settlement on the Santa Fe Trail between Missouri and Santa Fe.

 In the 1840s the Arkansas River was the border between territory claimed by the United States and Mexico.
 Located along the river, Bent's Fort was an adobe trading post on the Santa Fe Trail, where traders, trappers, travelers, and the Cheyenne and Arapaho tribes came together in peaceful terms for trade.
 Today, a reconstructed fort allows visitors to explore the front line of Westward Expansion.

-Bent’s Old Fort National Historic Site announces special presentations for Saturday, August 9th, 2025, as part of its “Stories from the Borderlands” program series.
+Bent’s Old Fort National Historic Site announces special presentations—"Separating Legend from Fact: Mountain Men and Bent’s Old Fort," for Saturday, December 6th, 2025, as part of its “Stories from the Borderlands” program series.
 This presentation will be offered at 10:00 a.m. in the corral at the rear of the Fort, and 2:00 p.m. at Woodruff Memorial Library in La Junta, Colorado.